 Anna Glazova was born in Dubna in 1973.
 She holds a Ph.
 D. in German and Comparative Literature from Northwestern University, IL.
 She has translated into Russian works by Kafka, Celan, Robert Walser and Unica Zürn.
 Glazova is the author of three volumes of poetry in Russian: Pusti voda (Let Water,2003); Pyetlya.
 Nyevpolovinu (Loop.
 Unhalved, 2008) and other.
 Her poems appeared in English translation in a volume entitled Twice Under the Sun (London, 2008).

-Dmitry Glukhovsky was born in 1979.
+Dmitry Glukhovsky was born in Moscow in 1979.
 He studied journalism and foreign relations in Israel, lived in France and Germany.From 2002 to 2005 he worked at EuroNews TV channel in French Lyon, after that he returned to Russia and continued his career with Russia Today (RT).
-Over three years he has traveled to places like Chernobyl, the North Pole and the Baikonur launch pad as a reporter, as well as at the North Pole where he made the world’s first direct telecast in 2007.
+Over three years he has traveled to places like Chernobyl, the Baikonur launch pad as a reporter, as well as at the North Pole where he made the world’s first direct telecast in 2007.
 His first novel Metro 2033 was originally published on his website in 2002 with free access to all the readers.
 The novel has later become an interactive experiment, drawing in thousands of readers.
 He is famous also with his bestselling novel It’s Getting Darker and with the series of satirical Stories of Motherland criticizing today’s Russia.
 He writes in Sci-fiction, magic realism, dystopian genres.

 Alexander Ilichevsky was born in Sumgait, Azerbaijan in 1970.
 He graduated with a degree in physics and began a career in science.
 In 2007, Ilichevsky won the Russian Booker Prize for his novel Matisse, about a Moscow physicist who gave up a comfortable life to wander.
 In 2010 he won second prize in the Big Book Prize competition for The Persian, which draws on his childhood memories of Azerbaijan.
 His novel Anarchists (2012) represents the flourishing of the traditions of Russian classical psychological prose.